 - First hand experience of implementing automated solutions across the cell and gene therapy manufacturing pathway.

-This will be followed by a presentation by Dr Alaina Schlinker, Fresenius Kabi, as she discusses practical approaches to addressing some of the key processing challenges for cell and gene therapy products.
+This is followed by a presentation by Dr Alaina Schlinker, Fresenius Kabi, as she discusses practical approaches to addressing some of the key processing challenges for cell and gene therapy products.

 Dr David DiGiusto